-This crazy Day of the Dead-style skull cake is a real showstopper and dead simple to make.
+This crazy Day of the Dead style skull cake is a real showstopper and dead simple to make.
 To make the shape, I used a ready-shaped skull cake mould.
-I used bright colours against a black base colour so it really ‘pops’, and used a build-up of simple flat sugar cut-outs with piping to bring out the edges around the coloured shapes and fill gaps.
+I used bright colours against a black base colour so it really pops, and used a build-up of simple flat sugar cut-outs with piping to bring out the edges around the coloured shapes and fill in the gaps.
 You’ll need to start making this cake at least a day before you need it, in order to let the marzipan set.

 For the vanilla bean sponge cake:

 Seeds scraped from 1 split vanilla pod, or 2 tsp vanilla bean paste

 4 medium organic free range eggs, lightly beaten

 2 tbsp sour cream or yoghurt (optional—makes gluten-free sponges softer)

 200g self-raising flour or gluten free flour

 For the vanilla bean buttercream:

 Seeds scraped from 1 split vanilla pod or 2 tsp vanilla bean paste